+Revisit: Track B (Solution C and D).
+The proponents are suggested to form offline discussion and provide statistical data.

-Subblock Temporal motion vector prediction (9)
+Subblock Temporal motion vector prediction (8)

 JVET-O0163 Non-CE4: Simplification on SbTMVP [H. Chen, H. Yang (Huawei)]

 This contribution proposes to simplify the derivation of SbTMVP candidate in sub-block merge mode in two aspects.
 Firstly, the adaptive L0/L1 order for checking spatial motion vectors when deriving the temporal motion vector is removed.
 It is proposed to always check L0 motion vector firstly.
 Secondly, the availability check of SbTMVP candidate and the derivation of base motion data is removed.
 If the collocated sub-block of a sub-block is not inter coded, the motion of that sub-block is set to zero.